RobBegArm/KhnamiCenter/src/assets/content/content.md

 The palliative center offers:

+Accomodation:
 -8 sunny, bright rooms
+-each room has its own bathroom with shower
--rooms are provided with a refrigerator, TV, internet -each room has its own bathroom with shower
+-rooms are provided with a refrigerator, TV, internet

+Daily Care:
 -24/7 nursing care
 -three meals a day are provided
 -bed linen and household items are provided

+Medical Treatment:
 -oxygen is supplied centrally

--Symptomatic treatment, including relief of pain with both NVPS drugs and psychotropic and narcotic drugs -Round-the-clock nursing care
--Hygiene and preventive procedures
+-Symptomatic treatment, including relief of pain with both NVPS drugs and psychotropic and narcotic drugs -Hygiene and preventive procedures
--Comfortable conditions

 # Motto